acheamponge/HackerRank/README.md

 # Hackerrank
-This repository contains solutions to Hackerranks Python challenges.
+This repository contains solutions to Hackerrank's Python challenges.